sandrokeil/interop-config/doc/book/intro.md

 # interop-config: Overview

-intop-config provides interfaces and a concrete implementation to create instances depending on configuration via factory classes and ensures a uniform config structure.
+`intop-config` provides interfaces and a concrete implementation to create instances depending on configuration via factory classes and ensures a valid config structure.
 It can also be used to auto discover factories and to create configuration files.

-* Configure a vendor package
-* Configure a specific container id
+* Configure a vendor/package or container id
-* Check for mandatory options
+* Check for mandatory options, recursion supported
 * Check if options can be retrieved from configuration
-* Merging of default options
+* Merging of default options, recursion supported
+* Generate configuration files from factory classes

 ## Config Structure
+> The following example is a common practice for libraries.
+You are free to use another config structure.
+See examples.

 The config keys should have the following structure `vendor.package.container_id`.
-The `container_id` is optional and is only neccessary if you have different instances of the same class e.g. database connection.
+The `container_id` is optional and is only necessary if you have different instances of the same class e.g. database connection.

 A common configuration looks like that: